P-ful/Mongque/README.md

 # QueryBuilder-for-MongoDB-Gson
 ## Purpose

-MongoDB use JSON in order to query any document.
+MongoDB uses JSON in order to query any document.
 In some cases, it could give a difficulty to a developer because JSON object should be an nested object to express a complex query.
 The nested JSON object could make source-code readability and maintainability less.
 So some developers use officially built-in Query Builder[1] by MongoDB to improve them, but it is not easy to use.